Milles98/MillePortfolio/README.md

 #### WeatherViewComponent.cs:
 A view component for displaying weather information, using Microsoft.Extensions.Caching.Memory for caching and Newtonsoft.Json for JSON parsing.

-## Restful ProjectApi
+## RESTful ProjectApi

-ProjectApi is a Restful .NET 8.0 web API that serves data about Git projects.
+ProjectApi is a RESTful .NET 8.0 web API that serves data about Git projects.
 It includes data initialization for seeding the database with project data and has two controllers for better SOC and usability.

 ### Dependencies